Lake110/headspacehub/README.md

 **Accessibility First:**

-- High contrast for readability
+- High contrast ratios using Dark Green (#004953) text on Light Beige (#e5d7c7) backgrounds
-- Touch-friendly button sizes
+- Touch-friendly button sizes (minimum 44px)
-- Clear visual hierarchy
+- Clear visual hierarchy with Nunito and Quicksand font families
-- Screen reader compatibility
+- Screen reader compatibility with proper semantic markup

 **Emotional Comfort:**

-- No sharp edges or aggressive colors
+- Soft rounded corners and gentle shadows instead of sharp edges
+- Calming Light Blue (#bae9f2) for main content areas
-- Consistent spacing and alignment
+- Consistent spacing and alignment using CSS custom properties
-- Predictable navigation patterns
-- Crisis resources always visible but not overwhelming
+- Crisis resources prominently displayed but not overwhelming

 **Visual Hierarchy:**

-- Clear distinction between headings and body text
-- Logical flow from most to least important information
-- Consistent spacing patterns throughout
+- Primary headings use Dark Green (#004953) for strong contrast
+- Light Green (#228b22) for positive actions and growth-related content
+- Olive Green (#8a9a5b) for interactive elements and highlights
-- Strategic use of color for emphasis without distraction
+- Strategic use of Light Peach (#fed8b1) for emphasis without distraction

 **Color Usage:**

-- Sky blue for primary navigation and headers
+- Light Beige (#e5d7c7) for navigation, footer, and primary backgrounds
-- Mint Green for positive actions and success states
+- Light Green (#228b22) for positive actions, success states, and growth themes
-- Lavender for secondary information and calm sections
+- Light Blue (#bae9f2) for main content areas and calm sections
-- Yellow/peach accents sparingly for important calls-to-action
+- Light Peach (#fed8b1) accents for hero sections and warm highlights
+- Olive Green (#8a9a5b) for interactive elements and gentle emphasis
+- Dark Green (#004953) for primary text ensuring optimal readability

 <a id="user-stories"></a>